My HomeLab – Enterprise Hardware Running Household Workloads

 The SSDs sit in 2.5 inch to 3.5 inch adapter trays (HP 661914-001 style) mounted in the LFF bays alongside the Seagate spinners.

-This is worth documenting because it took a while to figure out and if you are running consumer SATA SSDs behind a SAS HBA you may hit the same issue.
+This is worth documenting because it took a while to figure out and if you are running consumer SATA SSDs behind a SAS HBA you may hit the same issue and perhaps its a combination of Unraid, my SAS controller and my drives.

 I went through the usual diagnostic path.
 Reseated cables.
 Moved drives to different backplane slots.
 Checked SMART data (clean).
-Replaced cables with known good ones.
+Replaced cables with really expensive ones I even bought new disks due to the SMART counters on the 860 EVO’.
 None of it helped.
 The errors followed the SSDs, not the slots or cables.

-The pattern that eventually stood out was that errors only occurred under sustained load.
+What I realised was I could replicate this.
+It was under heavy I/O load.
 Short bursts were fine.
-But push 50GB of sequential writes and things would fall apart.
+But when I used a harness to copy 50GB of sequential writes I would get errors.
 The 26TB HDDs never had this problem because they are mechanically slower — they max out at around 200MB/s and naturally drain the command queue.
 The SSDs were completing commands in 0.1ms and flooding the SAS-to-SATA translation layer.

-The fix was embarrassingly simple.
-Reduce the SCSI command queue depth from the default of 32 to 1.
+The fix in the end was really simple but it took weeks, dollars and time to get there.
+I reduce the SCSI command queue depth from the default of 32 to 1.

 echo 1 > /sys/block/sdf/device/queue_depth